-Business-oriented EHS professionals can help design a strategic plan that balances the needs of the organization, its employees, and other stakeholders.
+Business oriented EHS professionals can help design a strategic plan that balances the needs of the organization, its employees, and other stakeholders.
 It can help align the efforts of the various functions in the organization with the plan's strategic goals.
-The key phrase at the beginning is "business-oriented."

-"Business-oriented" in its most basic definition, means that you see beyond the confines of your fiefdom and are focused on the success of the business.
+The key phrase at the beginning is "business oriented."
+"Business oriented" in its most basic definition, means that you see beyond the confines of your fiefdom and are focused on the success of the business.

 In best-practice organizations, the ability to deliver the results outlined in the strategic plan is critical.
 Values and competencies are the foundation of leadership development.
-Best-practice organizations begin the process of developing leaders with a foundation of key corporate values and then focus on key competencies that grow out of the value base and the strategic mission.
+Best practice organizations begin the process of developing leaders with a foundation of key corporate values and then focus on key competencies that grow out of the value base and the strategic mission.

-Business partner models are more cost effective because they focus on direct resources that add value to the business, i.e., it identifies areas where costs can be saved and simultaneously, where it is best to invest in direct resources.
-Often, these models started out as a cost-saving initiative responding to a business directive, but as the model was developed, the other positives were realized.
+Business Partner Models are more cost effective because they focus on direct resources that add value to the business. i.e. they identify areas where costs can be saved and simultaneously, where best to invest direct resources for the benefit of the organization as a whole.
+Often, they started out as a cost-saving initiative responding to a business directive, but as the model was developed, the other positives results were realized.

-What makes a Business Partner Different from a Safety Manager/Director?
+What makes a Business Partner different than a Manager or Director?

-A business partner is expected to understand how the business is run, how to read the company financials, and, most importantly, how the role of EHS could impact both of these.
+A Business Partner is expected to understand how the business is run, how to read the company financials, and, most importantly, how their specific expertise, in our case the role of EHS, could improve profitability and cash flow.

-The EHSBP's (EHS business partner) role in the organization is not easy.
+The EHSBP's (EHS Business Partner) role in the organization is not easy.
 It is primarily about building a safe working environment with internal clients (i.e. employees, outside contractors, line and top managers, other key stakeholders) and regulators while simultaneously focused on ensuring organizational efficiency is fully reached.
-The EHSBP is not a cop whose job it is to enforce EHS rules and regulations.
+The EHSBP is not a Cop whose job it is to enforce EHS rules and regulations.
 The EHSBP shares the responsibility with the internal client(s) for establishing and reaching organizational goals and then designing the EHS initiatives to help the business achieve those goals.

 The role of the EHSBP is about shared responsibility for the overall results of the business unit in all areas.
-Coincidentally, the internal clients share the responsibility for achieving the EHS goals as well, and they should not forget about it.
-When the internal client wants EHS to share his or her goals, he or she has to accept the EHS goals as a part of the managerial goals in his or her area.
+Coincidentally, the internal clients share the responsibility for achieving the EHS goals as well and they should not forget about it.
+When the internal client wants EHS to share his or her goals, he or she has to accept the EHS goals as a part of the managerial goals in his or her area

-The role of the EHSBP is about balancing the interests of EHS and the internal client to achieve the strategic goals.
-Many times EHS represents the interests of other stakeholders inside and outside the organization, including government regulators and shareholders.
-The role of EHSBP is in balancing the short-term goals and the long-term stability in common co-operation with the internal customer.
+The role of the EHSBP is about balancing the interests of EHS and the company as a whole to achieve the strategic goals.
+Many times EHS represents the interests of other stakeholders inside and outside the organization including government regulators and shareholders.
+The role of EHSBP is in balancing the EHS goals and the long term stability and sustainable profitability of the organization.

-The role of the EHSBP is in building the independent EHS opinion about "the situation" in the internal client's area and providing advice to the management team about how to improve "the situation," which can positively influence productivity.
-The EHSBP, along with the HRBP (unman resources), is responsible for monitoring the employees and managers and how they feel in the organization.
-Employee and management attitudes are what will, in the end, decide the fate of every organization.
+The role of the EHSBP is in building the independent EHS opinion about "the situation" in the internal client's area and providing advice to the management team how to improve "the situation", which results in a net positive result on profit and/or productivity.